rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 **CLARIFICATION**
 Two sections have no nodes in common, if the presequent section is closed before the sectioning node of the subsequent section is entered.
-Two such sections are said to be unrelated with, or independent from each other.
+Two such sections are said to be unrelated with, or independent from one another.

 Note that all sections declared inside of the same node tree can be understood to always be, one way or another, related with each other.
 After all, they all